bitcoin/bips/bip-update-process.md

 __Type__: The Type header specifies the type of BIP: Specification, Informational, or Process.
 See the [BIP types](#bip-types) section below.

-__Created__: The Created header records the date that the BIP was assigned a number using ISO 8601 (yyyy-mm-dd) format.
+__Created__: The Created header records the date that the BIP was assigned a number using ISO 8601 (yyyy-mm-dd) format, or "?" before a number was assigned.

 __License/License-Code__: The SPDX License Identifier(s) of the acceptable licenses under which this BIP is available.
 See the [BIP Licensing](#bip-licensing) section below for a description of the acceptable Licenses and their SPDX